michaelpatrickpurcell/castle-of-magic/README.md

 test

 ## Arcana
-The three arcana are the bell, the book, and the candle.
-The arcana were originally used to summon the Monster.
+Three arcana - the bell, the book, and the candle - were originally used to summon the Monster.
 Now, the wizards will harness the power of the arcana to cast the ritual spell.

 The nature of the ritual spell will depend on how each of of the arcana are used when it is cast.